sindrsh/openmathbooks/index.md

 Still to come:
 - Full solutions manuals
-- Books in nynorsk and enlish translations
+- Books in nynorsk and english translations

 The complete file structure is available on GitHub (press the button _View on GitHub_ on the top of this page)
 ### License